Knave of Diamonds

 by Laurie R. King

 Great recovery from the disaster that was The Pirate King.
 As Always, Ms King folds in real historical personages into the story to interact appropriately with the fictional characters.
-Because of this and the little known but fascinating history of the region, I would strongly recommend keeping Wikipedia handy.
+Because of this and the little known but fascinating history of Morocco, I would strongly recommend keeping Wikipedia handy.
 If you like a little education, exotic locales, and history with your mysteries, this effort by Laurie King will appeal.
 Sherlock and Mary start off apart, and the first pages or so when Mary has amnesia is a little slow, but it picks up considerably when Sherlock makes the scene.
 She doesn’t keep the couple apart too long and doesn’t drag out Mary getting her memory back too long either.
 Actually, I would have liked to see more of her “fresh” take on her husband and more of how Sherlock deals with a wife who does not remember anything about the glory that is Sherlock Holmes.
 Still, their interactions are nicely done.
 As always, the puzzle takes second place, but there is a nice little WTF?? near the end.
 It seems as if Mary and Sherlock may be headed towards a final showdown with Mycroft, who is proving to be the worst sort of diabolical manipulator of history and politicians to advance his own agenda. **4 stars out of 5**

 July 17, 2013